CombrinkLab/combrink-lab.github.io/README.md

-# Combrink Lab's Website
+# Combrink Lab Website

-Welcome to the Combrink Lab at the School of Natural Resources and the Environment, The University of Arizona
+Welcome to the Combrink WildOmics Lab in the School of Natural Resources and the Environment, The University of Arizona

 Visit **[combrink-lab.github.io](https://combrink-lab.github.io)** 🚀